dismad/zcashdUtilities/README.md

-# zcashdUtilities
+# ZcashdUtilities
 Helper scripts for using zcashd.
 Will need a running and synced zcashd installed.
 See here for more info:

 https://github.com/ZecHub/zechub/blob/main/site/guides/RaspberryPi4FullNode.md

+## Prerequisites

-chmod +x all .sh files and use as needed.
+`chmod + x` all .sh files and use as needed.
+`sudo apt install qrencode` (if you want QR codes)

+* myBalance.sh                               // Display Balance of given UA account number
+* displayAddress.sh (requres qrencode)       // Optional: display QR code of address for easy reload of funds
+* sendOwl.sh                                 // Send private funds/memos.
+Dev version includes results.sh built in and support for alias's
+* results.sh                                 // Display results of reading a given opcode.

-# dev version
+## DEV version

 For the latest updates, check out the dev folder. *They are changed often*

-## Send Owl
+## Send Owl Example
 In your terminal add your addresses:

 z1="from address"